 To add such rules and regulations, which serve to improve the administrative efficiency of this Association.

-To add rules and regulations, which effect more than one Division within this Association.
+To add rules and regulations, which affect more than one Division within this Association.

 To incur liabilities on behalf of the Association.

 To be bonded.
 Bonding to be paid for by the Association and on file with the Association.